aolney/ct-modular-book/docs/11-com-mod-generators.md

 The missing carrier means that the overall spectrum will no longer have a strong pitch center.
 However, our perception tends to fill in the missing frequency of the carrier such that the pitch still seems centered there, just not as strongly.
 Reflected sideband partials have potential to interfere with other partials, but this will occur only when the modulator or carrier has a richer waveshape than sign and thus higher harmonics to subtract.
-Otherwise the same concerns about harmonic frequency ratios and keyboard tracking apply to RM as AM.
+Otherwise the same concepts about harmonic frequency ratios, keyboard tracking, and modulating the modulation index apply to RM as AM.
-Try extending the AM patch with a keyboard to RM using the button in Figure \@ref(fig:rm-keyboard-frequency-tracking).
+Try extending the final AM patch to RM using the button in Figure \@ref(fig:rm-keyboard-frequency-tracking).
 This patch is also a good opportunity to explore how the sound of RM differs from AM.